“Jeff, we have $500,000 and have no idea how to invest it”.

 That said, here are some of the possibilities:

 For example, Betterment charges only 0.15% of your portfolio to manage an account of at least $100,000.
-They determine your risk tolerance, allocate your money between about a dozen stock and bond ETFs, rebalance your account regularly, and even perform tax loss harvesting to minimize your capital gains tax liability.
+They determine your risk tolerance, allocate your money between about a dozen stock and bond ETFs, rebalance your account regularly, and even perform tax-loss harvesting to minimize your capital gains tax liability.
 That’s a whole lot of value at very low cost.
+Learn more about them at our Betterment Investing Review!

 AssetLock.
 This isn’t a stock investment, but rather an asset protection software package.
 AssetLock lowers your investment risk by creating what they call the AssetLock Value.
 They use proprietary software to alert your financial advisor to contact you in the event of adverse market conditions.
 This will enable you to get out of certain investments before losses reached the point of no return.